-These are "hands-on" classrooms!
 Please send children in clothes that are able to receive occasional paint spills, stains, mud, grass, etc. We discourage younger children from wearing jewelry or watches to school as these items can break or become misplaced in the classroom.
 Children will be going outside each day as long as it is not raining heavily, above 104 heat index, or below 20 degrees wind chill.
-For snowy days, children need water resistant snow pants, boots, hats, mittens, and a coat to participate in snow play.
-Please clearly mark names in all outdoor clothing and indoor shoes, as many items look very similar or are exact replicas!
-Please keep a seasonal set of extra clothes for your child at school for emergencies.
-Younger children hints: Try to buy clothing your child can manipulate (zip, button).
-Mark with your last name if items will be passed on to a younger sibling.
+For snowy days, children need water resistant snow pants, boots, hats, gloves/mittens, and a coat to participate in snow play.
+Cloth gloves do not dry for same day use; please provide a water resistant type.

+Please keep a labeled seasonal set of extra clothes for your child at school for emergencies.
+If your child uses these clothes, send a new set in the next day.
+Tips for younger children: Try to buy clothing your child can manipulate (zip, button).

 All children should bring a pair of inside shoes to be kept and worn inside at school.
 This keeps the room much cleaner and quieter throughout the day.
-Please purchase inside shoes that are easy for your children to slip on and off-crocs, slippers with a no-slip sole, etc. If your child has a special type of footwear s/he needs to wear indoors or outdoors, please let your classroom teachers know.
+Please purchase inside shoes that are easy for your children to slip on and off-crocs, slippers with a no-slip sole, etc. Please replace these indoor shoes when your child outgrows them.
+If your child has a special type of footwear s/he needs to wear indoors or outdoors, please let your classroom teachers know.